pink-junkjard/hyperfiddle/README.md

 ## \#2.
 API as a graph

-API as a function can be used to build an interpreter, it interprets *fiddles* which form a graph:
+API as a function can be used to build an interpreter function, it interprets *fiddles* which form a graph.
+The fiddle graph captures API inter-dependencies as data (I need query-X and also query-Y which depends query-Z).
+This graph lets the I/O runtime understand the structure and data flows of the application, which permits interesting optimization opportunities.

 * *Fiddles* have a *query*, a *view*, and *links* to other fiddles
 * Three types of link: *anchors*, *iframes*, and *buttons*